-Also, providers have the opportunity to file incident reports electronically through the District's electronic case management system.
-Such reports are reviewed by the DLTC Monitoring Unit and the above-referenced actions are initiated.
+Also, providers have the epportunity to file incident reports electronically through the District's electronic case management system, the Euch etc. Such reports are reviewed by the DLTC Monitoring Unit and the above-referenced actions are initiated.

-As potential system improvements, the District also suggests collaborating with HRLA staff who conduct home visits within the EPD Waiver program and working with the DC Long Term Care Ombudsman program to review participant experience and satisfaction.
+As potential system improvements, the District also suggests collaborating with HRLA staff who conduct home visits within the EPD Waiver program a conduct participant experience and satisfaction surveys.

-i.
+- i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.

-The DLTC EPD has monitoring staff who conduct a review of the provider from which the complaint originated and subsequently triages complaints to identify and investigate the nature of the complaint and refers it to the appropriate regulatory agency.
-Specifically, if a complaint occurred within a specific provider agency and that agency did not initiate an internal timely investigation, then DHCF's CLTC monitoring unit would send the provider agency a deficiency report and refer it to the appropriate agency for follow-up, ie. Program Integrity, HRLA, Adult Protective Services, etc.

-When DHCF detects problems in Health and Welfare, it has several sequential strategies it will use to address them.
-These include:

-1) Meeting with providers (individually or as a group) to deliver education to correct the detected problems.
+In addition, provide information on the methods used by the State to document these items. - The DLTC EPD has monitoring staff who conduct a review of the provider from which the complaint originated and subsequently triages complaints to identify and investigate the nature of the complaint and refers it to the appropriate regulatory agency.
+Specifically, if a complaint occurred within a specific provider agency and that agency did not initiate an internal timely investigation, then DHCF's commonitoring unit would send the provider agency a deficiency report and refer it to the appropriate agency for follow-up, ie. Program Integrity, HRLA, Adult Protective Services, etc. - When DHCF detects problems in Health and Welfare, it has several sequential strategies it will use to address them.
+These include: - 1) Meeting with providers (individually or as a group) to deliver education to correct the detected problems.
 This will most often be used for a first-time occurrence of a problem of a specific type.
 Meetings will be conducted by staff from DHCF's Elders and Persons with Physical Disabilities Branch.
 If a problem is detected across multiple providers, DHCF will send an official written transmittal to all providers describing the problem and how DHCF requires it to be addressed.
-Documentation of these efforts will be made by DHCF's Elders and Persons with Physical Disabilities Branch as notes on individual providers, notes on the agenda of monthly provider meetings, or as copies of the transmittals.

-2) Problems that recur will be addressed through additional training and the delivery of a written notice from

-DHCF requiring the correction of the problem.
-DHCF's EPD is responsible for documenting the remediation process with individual providers and retains documentation.

-3) Problems that persist will be addressed through more stringent means including the recoupment of Medicaid payments associated with claims related to the service plan problem.
-Such recoupments are handled by DHCF's Office of Utilization Management which maintains records of all such recoupments.4) Serious and /or repeated violation of standards for service planning can result in termination of the provider in accord with DHCF's Administrative regulations.
-Provider terminations are handled by DHCF's Office of Program Integrity which maintains documentation of all such provider actions.
+Documentation of these efforts will be made by DHCF's Elders and Persons with Physical Disabilities Branch as notes on individual providers, notes on the agenda of monthly provider meetings, or as copies of the transmittals. - 2) Problems that recur will be addressed through additional training and the delivery of a written notice from DHCF requiring the correction of the problem.
+DHCF's EPD is responsible for documenting the remediation process with individual providers and retains documentation. - 3) Problems that persist will be addressed through more stringent means including the recoupment of Medicaid payments associated with claims related to the service plan problem.
+Such recoupments are handled by DHCF's Office of Utilization Management which maintains records of all such recoupments. - 4) Serious and /or repeated violation of standards for service planning can result in termination of the provider

-ii.
-Remediation Data Aggregation
+Remediation Data Aggregation Program Integrity which maintains documentation of all such provider actions. in accord with DHCF's Administrative regulations.
+Frovider terminations are handled by DHCF's Office of